User Guide

 • If the Information box overlay setting is turned off in Settings, the copy button will not be available.

-Globe
+2. Globe

-From the Tracking screen, tapping the expand icon on the globe overlay, or the globe icon on the tab bar, expands the globe to fullscreen mode and hides the map.
+From the Tracking screen, tapping the expand icon on the globe overlay or the globe icon on the tab bar expands the globe to full-screen mode and hides the map.

-The globe starts updating automatically when in fullscreen mode.
+The globe starts updating automatically when in full-screen mode.

 Using Gestures